hjfitz/hjfitz.github.io/src/pages/articles/2019-10-13---Migrating-to-Hooks/index.md

   - "React"
   - "Web Development"
   - "Tips"
-description: "How I (and why) migrated this mighty Gatsby site from Stateful Components to Functional Components"
+description: "How I (and why) migrated this mighty Gatsby site from Stateful Components to Functional Components."
 ---

 A lot of Gatsby templates are outdated.
 They ship with old versions of React.
 In most cases, functional components can't be uesd.
 Older versions of React don't allow a Functional Component to be parent to a Stateful Component.
 This means ugly code!
 For example, a list of links might look like -